-Article 8 Compliance with the requirements
+Compliance with the requirements

-- 1. High-risk AI systems shall comply with the requirements established in this Chapter, taking into account the generally acknowledged state of the art, including as reflected in relevant harmonised standards or common specifications. - 2.
-The intended purpose of the high-risk AI system and the risk management system referred to in Article 9 shall be taken into account when ensuring compliance with those requirements.
+1. High-risk AI systems shall comply with the requirements established in this Chapter, taking into account the generally acknowledged state of the art.

-Risk management system
+2. The intended purpose of the high-risk AI system and the risk management system referred to in Article 9 shall be taken into account when ensuring compliance with those requirements.

-1. A risk management system shall be established, implemented, documented and maintained in relation to high-risk AI systems.
+Article 9 Risk management system

-- 2. The risk management system shall be understood as consist of a continuous iterative process planned and run throughout the entire lifecycle of a high-risk AI system, requiring regular systematic updating.
-It shall comprise the following steps: - (a) identification and analysis of the known and foreseeable risks most likely to occur to health, safety and fundamental rights in view of the intended purpose of the high-risk AI system associated with each high-risk AI system; - (b) estimation and evaluation of the risks that may emerge when the high-risk AI system is used in accordance with its intended purpose and under conditions of reasonably foreseeable misuse; - (c) evaluation of other possibly arising risks based on the analysis of data gathered from the post-market monitoring system referred to in Article 61; - (d) adoption of suitable risk management measures in accordance with the provisions of the following paragraphs.
+- 1. A risk management system shall be established, implemented, documented and maintained in relation to high-risk AI systems. - The risk management system shall be understood as a continuous iterative process planned and run throughout the entire lifecycle of a high-risk AI system, requiring regular systematic updating.
+It shall comprise the following steps: - (a) identification and analysis of the known and foreseeable risks most likely to occur to health, safety and fundamental rights in view of the intended purpose of the high-risk AI system; - (b) [deleted]; - (c) evaluation of other possibly arising risks based on the analysis of data gathered from the post-market monitoring system referred to in Article 61; - (d) adoption of suitable risk management measures in accordance with the provisions of the following paragraphs.

-The risks referred to in this paragraph shall concern only those which may be reasonably mitigated or eliminated through the development or design of the highrisk AI system, or the provision of adequate technical information.
+The risks referred to in this paragraph shall concern only those which may be reasonably mitigated or eliminated through the development or design of the high-risk AI system, or the provision of adequate technical information.

-- 3. The risk management measures referred to in paragraph 2, point (d) shall give due consideration to the effects and possible interaction resulting from the combined application of the requirements set out in this Chapter 2, with a view to minimising risks more effectively while achieving an appropriate balance in implementing the measures to fulfil those requirements.
-They shall take into account the generally acknowledged state of the art, including as reflected in relevant harmonised standards or common specifications. - 4.
-The risk management measures referred to in paragraph 2, point (d) shall be such that any residual risk associated with each hazard as well as the overall residual risk of the high-risk AI systems is judged acceptable, provided that the high-risk AI system is used in accordance with its intended purpose or under conditions of reasonably foreseeable misuse.
-Those residual risks shall be communicated to the user.
+- 3. The risk management measures referred to in paragraph 2, point (d) shall give due consideration to the effects and possible interaction resulting from the combined application of the requirements set out in this Chapter 2, with a view to minimising risks more effectively while achieving an appropriate balance in implementing the measures to fulfil those requirements. - 4.
+The risk management measures referred to in paragraph 2, point (d) shall be such that any residual risk associated with each hazard as well as the overall residual risk of the high-risk AI systems is judged acceptable.